15 best to do in Sidmouth, Devon in 2023

 While you might not fancy the entire 40-mile stretch (good luck to you if you do!), the entire route is full of beautiful views and calm, quiet pathways perfect for a stroll.

-However far you choose to go, make sure you don’t miss Byes Tollhouse to fully immerse yourself in the history of the town.
+However far you choose to go, make sure you don’t miss Byes Tollhouse, one of the oldest properties in Sidmouth which dates back to the 1800s.

 Another fantastic option for a walk is to climb Peak Hill, which has immense views from the top.